SCliffProductions/MS_Portfolio/README.md

 # MS_Portfolio
-A brief portfolio of some of the project created over the course of my Master's degree.
+A brief portfolio of some of the projects created over the course of my Master's degree.